 Dental contract reform in Northern Ireland - CDS

 The CDS contract has finally been approved and implemented in 2019 by the Department of Health, after years of lobbying by the BDA.

 The pay circular and associated materials confirming the implementation of the CDS contract were circulated to practitioners by the Department of Health on 29 March 2019.

 At the end of April 2019, all serving Community Dental Practitioners received their pay backdated to April 2015.
 Those who have retired or have transferred within the dental services received their back pay by the end of October 2019.

 What do we want?

-Read more in our blog about how we believe patients deserve better than a watered down version of the current contract: activity targets (UDAs) are bad for both patients and dentists.
+We believe patients deserve better than a watered-down version of the current contract: activity targets (UDAs) are bad for both patients and dentists.

-We are concerned about the implementation of any revised contract and we want assurances that practices can retain viable business models, and that patient access will not be compromised.
+We are concerned about the implementation of any revised contract and we want assurances that practices can retain viable business models.

-If you have any questions on NHS dental contract reform why not read our frequently asked questions.
+If you have any questions on NHS dental contract reform, please get in touch with our policy team.